Satyalok and Rishidesh

 MARCO POLO

-You must know that Indians are the best merchants in the world and the most truthful for they would not tell a lie for anything on earth. – MARCO POLO (1254-1295 ACE)
+You should realize that Indians are the finest traders globally and the most honest,as they would never tell a lie for anything at all. – MARCO POLO (1254-1295 ACE)

 ABUL FAZAL

-The Hindus are admirers of Truth and of unbounded fidelity in all their dealings. – ABUL FAZAL (1551-1602 ACE)
+Hindus hold a deep respect for Truth and exhibit unwavering loyalty in all their interactions. – ABUL FAZAL (1551-1602 ACE)

 MAX MULLER